-- 1. My innovation involves collaborations at IUPUI.
+- My innovation involves collaborations at IUPUI.
 Are we eligible to apply?
 Maybe.
 Projects in this category should focus on how Purdue's new Indianapolis presence will enhance the residential experience in support of the Provost's goal of being the most innovation residential program in the US among large research universities.
 For projects in this category, it is especially important that you submit a one-page summary to innovation-hub@purdue.edu to initiate a discussion about the scope, direction, and timeline for the project.
 Because details of the IUPUI transition continue to emerge, we cannot guarantee that your project vision and timeline will align with this specific funding opportunity.
-Projects in this category may be more appropriate for future Innovation Hub funding programs. - 2.
-What if I am further along in the development of my innovation, and I already have strong evidence of usefulness and scalability?
+Projects in this category may be more appropriate for future Innovation Hub funding programs. - What if I am further along in the development of my innovation, and I already have strong evidence of usefulness and scalability?
 What if I need more funding to support my work than is available in this RFP?
-We expect to present an opportunity to access funding for more-mature projects in late Spring 2023, but you can send a one-page summary of your idea to innovation-hub@purdue.edu to initiate a conversation about your project and its needs. - 3.
-Is Innovation Hub focused on technology-based innovation?
-No. Proposals for technology-based innovations are certainly welcome, but we seek to support excellent, scalable ideas in any domain and discipline, whether technology-focused or not. - 4.
-I believe I will need advice from an expert in a particular domain.
+We expect to present an opportunity to access funding for more-mature projects in late Spring 2023, but you can send a one-page summary of your idea to innovationhub@purdue.edu to initiate a conversation about your project and its needs. - Is Innovation Hub focused on technology-based innovation?
+No. Proposals for technology-based innovations are certainly welcome, but we seek to support excellent, scalable ideas in any domain and discipline, whether technology-focused or not.
+In the context of this RFP, proposals can focus on the non-technology-related dimensions of AI, for instance policy or pedagogical implications related to specific AI tools. - I believe I will need advice from an expert in a particular domain.
 How do I get started?
-As soon as you decide you need expert consultation, send email to the Innovation Hub (innovation-hub@purdue.edu) to discuss.
-Proposers whose projects need a partnership, but have not explored what such a partnership would entail, are very unlikely to be funded. - 5.
-Is the one-page summary stage of this process required?
+As soon as you decide you need expert consultation, send email to the Innovation Hub (innovationhub@purdue.edu) to discuss.
+Proposers whose projects need a partnership, but have not explored what such a partnership would entail, are very unlikely to be funded. - Is the one-page summary stage of this process required?
 No, but it is strongly encouraged.
 Calibration of your ideas with Innovation Hub priorities and goals is crucial.
-We do not want you to spend your time writing a proposal that is not well calibrated with Innovation Hub interests (and therefore unlikely to be funded). - 6.
-What should my one-pager look like in terms of format and polish?
+We do not want you to spend your time writing a proposal that is not well calibrated with Innovation Hub interests (and therefore unlikely to be funded). - What should my one-pager look like in terms of format and polish?
 Your one-page document should briefly address the proposal elements indicated in the proposal template, so that Innovation Hub leadership understands the general nature of your project.
-The one-pager does not need to be perfect or highly polished; it needs to be clear and submitted well before the proposal deadline so that you can act on the feedback you receive.
+The one-pager does not